microsoftgraph/entra-powershell/module/Entra/docs/New-EntraMSGroupLifecyclePolicy.md

 ```

-This example creates a new groupLifecyclePolicy setting the group lifetime to 99 days for a selected set of Office 365 groups and sends renewal notification emails to groups that have no owners to "example@contoso.com".
+This example creates a new groupLifecyclePolicy setting the group lifetime to 99 days for a selected set of Office 365 groups.
+Also it sends renewal notification emails to groups that have no owners to "example@contoso.com."

 ## PARAMETERS

 ### -AlternateNotificationEmails
-Notification emails for groups that have no owners will be sent to these email addresses.
+Notification emails for groups that have no owners is sent to these email addresses.
 List of email addresses separated by a ";"

 ```yaml